NishilPatel99/pedestrian_intension/README.md

 * **Early Fused Skeleton** -> Skeleton mapping: Responsible for mapping skeletons for each tracked pedestrian.
 * **Spatio-Temporal DenseNet** -> Classifier: Responsible for classifying every identified and tracked pedestrian's intention by using the last 16 frames of a pedetrian.

-## Visualizations
-For more detailed information about each model and the different components, click [here](https://matthew29tang.github.io/pid-model/) to see the website (made with ReactJS and MaterialUI).
-Click [here](https://github.com/matthew29tang/pid-model) for the website source code.

 <p align='center'>
 <a href='https://matthew29tang.github.io/pid-model/#/'>